“Entrepreneurship is the last refuge of the trouble-making individual.”

 - Wharton grads are probably more successful than the average entrepreneur.
 Wharton is a great MBA program, and so the deck seems a little more stacked in the favor of someone from Wharton than just plucked out at random.
 However, 25% of the survey respondents had companies which had shut down without a successful exit event, and 40% were back at jobs; yet, those people were also happy.

 - Entrepreneurs may self-select.
 If you ran a lemonade stand as a kid and went door to door selling tins of popcorn for your Boy Scout or Girl Scout troop, then you probably would have a higher likelihood of winding up an entrepreneur at some point, fulfilling your lifelong ambition, and, therefore, journeying down the path towards your own personal nirvana.
 The data, though, showed that the amount of time spent contemplating entrepreneurship before actually taking the plunge had no meaningful impact on satisfaction.
-In other words, whether or not you’d always wanted to be an entrepreneur didn’t affect your subsequent happiness.
+In other words, whether or not you’ve always wanted to be an entrepreneur didn’t affect your subsequent happiness.

 Unfortunately, I haven’t seen the full findings of the research and don’t have access to the data, so I can’t say what they conclude drives the happiness of the entrepreneurs aside from the act of entrepreneurship itself.
 What I can do is postulate on some of my own experiences and what drove my happiness.